Hermann Löns: Reception in Nazi Germany

 In 1919, several bodies had been exhumed in the vicinity of the area where Löns was killed and transferred to the war cemetery at Luxembourg.
 From there they were moved to a mass grave near Loivre, where they remain to this day, according to the Volksbund Deutsche Kriegsgräberfürsorge, a charity.
 It is quite possible that Löns' remains were among them.

 The exhumed body of Löns was supposed to be buried in the Lüneburg Heath, given his association with the area.
 However, the exact location of his new grave posed problems.
 The initial plan to bury him at the Sieben Steinhäuser, a megalithic site, was abandoned since the military at the time had (still secret) plans to establish the military training facility Bergen in the area.
 An alternative site near Wilseder Berg was rejected due to concerns about the environmental effect of large numbers of visitors to the grave.
 Finding a suitable burial place became an issue for the top echelons of the regime, including Hermann Göring, Rudolf Heß, Joseph Goebbels, Werner von Blomberg and even Adolf Hitler.

 On 30 November 1934, members of the Sturmabteilung (SA), apparently on orders from Goebbels, removed the remains from the graveyard chapel in Fallingbostel where they were awaiting reburial.
 They buried them near the roadside of what was then Reichsstrasse 3 (now Bundesstrasse 3 or B3) south of Barrl, near the area known presently as Reinsehlen Camp.
 However, on 2 August 1935, the anniversary of the start of World War I, on the initiative of von Blomberg, Minister of War, the Reichswehr exhumed the remains and transferred them to the Tietlinger Wacholderhain near Walsrode, where an earlier (1929) memorial had been erected, for a ceremonial reburial.

 Legacy

 After 1945, Löns remained a bestselling author.
 The company that published most of his works estimated that by 1966 they had sold 7.5 million books written by him.

-Composer Pauline Volkstein (1849-1925) set Löns’ text to music in her lieder.
+Composer Pauline Volkstein (1849-1925) set Löns' text to music in her lieder.

-The 1932 movie Grün ist die Heide (Green Is The Heath) was based on Löns' writings.
+The 1932 movie Grün ist die Heide (lit.
+Green Is The Heath) was based on Löns' writings.
 It was remade with great commercial success in 1951, featuring Sonja Ziemann and Rudolf Prack, and again in 1972.

 In 1956, Dieter Borsche featured as Löns in Rot ist die Liebe, a German movie based on Löns' autobiography Das zweite Gesicht.